Quackers71/automation-sre/notes.md

 - If you want to quickly run a command and capture its standard output, use backticks -- as long as you're ok with the script failing if the command doesn't succeed.
 - If you need to capture both standard output, standard error, and the return status, import the open3 module and us the capture3 Method.

+#### Writing a Script from the Ground Up
+- Install net-ping using:
+$ sudo gem install net-ping